 By and large, "al-liqā" has received many interpretations by the exegetes of the Qur'an.
 The nominal form " $liq\bar{a}$ " is derived from the root verb "l-q-y".
-It has been mentioned in the Our'an about twenty-five times in the nominal form and seven times in the present participle form.
+It has been mentioned in the Qur'an about twenty-five times in the nominal form and seven times in the present participle form.
 Also, it has been used in the verbal form about thirty times.
 So, the total number of the root "l-q-y" is mentioned about sixty-two times.
 Some forms convey the meaning of the reality of the existence of God.
 The other cases convey the meaning of receiving God's reward and meeting Him in the hereafter.
-Eumar (2008, p.
-2033) states that the expression "liqā 'Allāhi'' means 'meeting God'.
+Eumar, A. (2008, p.
+2033) states that the meaning of liqā 'Allāhi means meeting God.
 It is the reality in which the believer believes and which the unbeliever denies.
 Therefore, it is a reward for believers and a punishment for non-believers who deny the existence of God and the hereafter.
-The lexical form " $liq\bar{a}$ " in the genitive case for nouns is mentioned seventeen times in the Our'an.
-For example, it is used for nouns such as 'liqā'i rabbihim'' (i.e., meeting their Lord) and ''liqā' 'Illāh'' (i.e., meeting God).
-Additionally, it is used in the genitive case for pronouns about seven times such as "liq \bar{a} " (i.e., meeting Him) and "liqā'inā" (i.e., Our meeting).
-Moreover, the active participle "mulaqū" (i.e., they are going to meet their Lord) is mentioned seven times.
-Sometimes, the term "liqā" (i.e., meeting) stands alone by itself.
+The lexical form " $liq\bar{a}$ " in the genitive case for nouns is mentioned seventeen times in the Qur'an.
+For example, it is used for nouns such as 'liqā'i rabbihim'' and 'liqā' 'Illāh''.
+Additionally, it is used in the genitive case for pronouns about seven times such as "liqā'ih" and "liqā'inā".
+Moreover, the active participle "mulaq \bar{u} " is mentioned seven times.
+Sometimes, it stands alone by itself.
 Other times, it is used in the genitive form for pronouns three times.
 The form "at-talāq" is mentioned one time.
-Thus, 'liqā' "'Illāh" means meeting God in the hereafter.
+Thus, 'liqā' Illāh' means meeting Him in the hereafter.
 It stands for God's reward for the believers and His punishment for the unbelievers.
-This meaning is supported by the two verbal processes " $yarj\bar{u}$ " (i.e., hope) and "yunthir" (i.e., warn).
-The nominal form ''al-liqā'' is used with the verbal process ''yarjū'' in different situations.
+This meaning is asserted using the two verbal processes "yarjū" and "yunthir".
+It is used with the verbal process "yarjū" in different situations.
 It has been used in three situations in which the addressees are the believers, the nonbelievers, and both believers and non-believers.
-The present study interprets ''al-liqā'' in terms of reception and reward in the case of the believers who wait for it too long while it conveys the meaning of meeting and punishment in the case of the unbelievers who deny this reality their whole life.
+The present study interprets 'al-liqā' in terms of reception and reward in the case of the believers who wait for it too long while it conveys the meaning of meeting and punishment in the case of the unbelievers who deny this reality their whole life.